 External scholarships and grants: Scholarships and grants received from outside (private) sources that students bring with them (e.g., Kiwanis, National Merit scholarships).
-The institution may process paperwork to receive the dollars, but it has no role in determining the recipient or the dollar amount awarded.

-Work study and employment: Federal and state work study aid, and any employment packaged by your institution in financial aid awards.
+The institution may process paperwork to receive the dollars, but it has no role in determining the Work study and employment: Federal and state work study aid, and any employment packaged by your institution in financial aid awards.
 DO NOT INCLUDE ANY AID RELATED TO THE CARES ACT OR UNIQUE THE COVID-19 PANDEMIC